I’ll help you decide whether it’s worth transferring your Citi ThankYou points to Jet Airways.

 Cards That Earn Citi ThankYou Points

-But having one of those cards in your wallet lets you transfer the Citi ThankYou points you earn with cards like the Citi ThankYou Preferred or Citi ThankYou Preferred for College Students to partner airlines and hotels too!
+But having one of those cards in your wallet lets you transfer the Citi ThankYou points you earn with cards like the Citi ThankYou Preferred or Citi ThankYou Preferred Card for College Students to partner airlines and hotels too!

 This is good news for folks planning a trip to India.
 Because Jet Airways is India’s second largest airline, based out of Mumbai.
 But most will probably do better transferring their Citi ThankYou points to other partners, like Singapore Airlines.